Full Data Workflow

 identifiers for the two members of each pair.

-Below we default to the long path for reproducibility.
+Below we default to pedigree data of cousins for reproducibility.
 Replace with your chosen source as needed.

 # CHOOSE ONE based on your path